 Sending an MMS Notification using HTTP

-MMS Notifications are sent as binary data to the carrier.
+MMS Notifications are sent as binary data to the network.
 Each binary SMS message has a character limit of up to 140 characters before the message must be split.
 The character length of the following parameters are included in the character limits:

 mms_messagelocation mms_transaction_id mms_from mms_subject